Ever hear this one?

 They kill bacteria, and often quite indiscriminately, the good with the “bad.”

-The good bacteria are those in the lower intestinal tract, a population thought to be ten times larger than the number of cells we have that are our own!¹
+The good bacteria are those in the lower intestinal tract, a population thought to be ten times larger than the number of our own cells!¹

 These “friendly bacteria” (and fewer yeasts) are working for us, and our animals, by producing vitamins, out-competing harmful bacteria, helping immunity, and even producing beneficial hormones.
 It’s common knowledge that giving antibiotics kills these good species and leads to the overgrowth of yeasts in the body, the commonest being Candida species, which can lead to problems of their own.